TakumaKawahara/ML-StudyGroup/README.md

 # Machine Learning Study Group 2018 (MLSG18)
 Machine Learning Study Group for Hardware Engineer.

-This repository is for record of “Machine Learning (Foundation) Study Group for Hardware Engineer”.
+This repository is for record about “Machine Learning Study Group for Hardware Engineer”.

 ### Background
 These days, data what we are dealing with become more complex and the size of that become larger.
-So I believe that data analytical skill are becoming very important, not only for Software Engineer but also Hardware Engineer.
+I believe that data analytical skills are becoming very important, not only for Software Engineer but also Hardware Engineer.

 ### Object
 In this Study Group, we plan to learn “Foundation of Machine Learning” and “How to implement of it using Python.”